Coeliac disease in children

-Book an appointment to see your GP – they will take blood to check for antibodies which can indicate coeliac disease.
-If the blood test is positive, your GP will then refer your child to a gastroenterologist for further tests which may include a gut biopsy.
-There is also the possibility of having a negative test result and still being coeliac, so if there is clinical suspicion of coeliac disease, your GP will continue to refer to a specialist.
+Book an appointment to see your GP – they will take a blood sample to check for antibodies.
+If the blood test is positive, your GP will then refer your child to a gastroenterologist for further tests and possibly a gut biopsy.
+You should be aware that there is the possibility that the test comes back negative and still be coeliac, so if there is clinical suspicion of coeliac disease, your GP will continue to refer to a specialist.

 What are the next steps after diagnosis?

 Being open and honest is key.
 If your child is diagnosed, the only treatment is a life-long, gluten-free diet.

 Book an appointment with a dietitian because a gluten-free diet is more than simply avoiding wheat, rye, barley, and sometimes oats.
 It’s about understanding the ingredients that can contain gluten, being skilled at reading labels, appreciating the risk of cross-contamination, whilst ensuring your child’s diet remains healthy, balanced and meets their growth and development needs.

 What are the benefits of a gluten-free diet?

 Once your child starts following a gluten-free diet, they are likely to feel better, have more energy and not need to go to the bathroom quite so much.
 This should help motivate them to stick with the diet.

 The good news is there are lots of gluten-free products available, including gluten-free bread, pasta and biscuits.

 What problems might we face as our child grows up?

 You may find it more difficult to manage as your child grows older and starts to make their own food choices.
 It is not unusual for adolescents to start eating gluten again, especially if they don’t experience symptoms.